bocadilloproject/bocadillo/docs/topics/http/requests.md

     text_chunk: str = chunk.decode()
     # ...
 ```

+This is useful when the request body may be too large to be fully loaded in memory, or to implement HTTP streaming, e.g. receiving and processing an unbounded stream of data during a single HTTP session.

 ::: warning
 The request's stream cannot be consumed more than once.
 If you try to do so, a `RunetimeError` will be raised.